Detectability of Varied Hybridization Scenarios using Genome-Scale Hybrid Detection Methods: Materials and Methods

-Unresolved (star) trees are removed, and the counts of each quartet topology (qcCFs) are compared to expected values under a distribution defined in \cite{Allman-Singularities-and-Boundaries} derived from the multispecies coalescent model to test the hypothesis of whether a specific 4-taxon subset follows a tree-like pattern (in agreement with the MSC model) or not.
-Each hypothesis test then produces a p-value.
-The test builds on the expectation that minor CFs, or the concordance factors that are discordant with a species tree, should be equal in probability or sample proportion under the ILS-only model.
-When this is violated, it leads to low support for a tree-like species history, subject to ILS-only, between the four taxa and thus, there is evidence of hybridization in the quartet.
-In other words, significant results fail to support an ILS-only model of evolution.
-When the distribution of qcCFs between four taxa fall out of expectation, a hybridization event becomes a possible explanation for the imbalanced relationship between quartets of taxa.
+MSCquartets \cite{Allman-simplex-plot-MSC} is an R package \cite{MSCquartets-RPackage} that takes as input previously inferred gene trees, from which it computes the observed qcCFs.
+If the input gene trees are not fully resolved, it is possible to have a star tree when looking at four taxa (Figure \ref{fig:ils_msc_splits}).
+Unresolved (star) trees can optionally be removed or redistributed among the resolved topologies.
+The resulting qcCFs are then compared to the expected invariant defined in \cite{mscquart} derived from the MSC model to test the hypothesis of whether a specific four-taxon subset follows a tree-like pattern (in agreement with the MSC model) or not.
+Each hypothesis test produces a p-value.
+We note that MSCquartets does not require a specific tree topology to test the qcCF expectations against, instead utilizing the information on all three qcCFs per four-taxon subset to compute the test statistic.
+When expectations are violated, it leads to low support for a tree-like species history between the four taxa.
+In other words, significant results fail to support an ILS-only model of evolution, and hybridization becomes a possible explanation for the imbalanced relationship between quartets.

-In terms of efficiency, as this is a quartet method, the number of gene trees and number of taxa are the two primary factors that influence the speed of the method.
-Let $n$ be the number of taxa and $g$ is the number of gene trees, the function scales with respect to $g\frac{n!}{4!(n-4)!}$, or $O(g n^{4})$.
-Thus, if MSQquartets takes 1 second to analyze 300 gene trees from 10 taxa, it could take roughly 5 hours to analyze 300 gene trees from 100 taxa.
+In terms of computational efficiency, MSCquartets is used in a pipeline that requires costly preprocessing steps to produce the input, including aligning sequences and estimating gene trees.
+With these precalculated, the two primary factors that influence the speed of this approach are the number $n$ of taxa and the number $g$ of gene trees.
+Just consider that computing the observed qcCFs can be done by identifying the quartet displayed by a gene tree for each of the $\frac{n!}{4!(n-4)!}$ possible subsets of four species, repeating across all gene trees.
+This procedure alone would give the time complexity of MSCquartets a lower bound of $o(n^{4}g)$.
+Thus, MSCquartets may be time consuming for large numbers of taxa.